paryee/fullstack_todo_list/README.md

  README.md (Full Content):

-# 📦 Fullstack To-Do App — Dockerized
+# 📦 Fullstack To-Do list — Dockerized

 This project containerizes a 3-tier fullstack to-do list application using **Docker** and **Docker Compose**.
 It includes a Frontend (React), Backend (Node.js/Express), and MongoDB.